Elderjs/elderjs/README.md

 Elder.js is an opinionated static site generator and web framework built with SEO in mind.

-**Not stable yet, APIs in flux.
-Consider this a beta, we're using it in production https://elderguide.com and should have a stable v1 shortly.**
+**We consider Elder.js to be in 'beta' and are using it in production https://elderguide.com.**

+If you find bugs please open an issue.

 ## Features:
 * Svelte on the server and the client.
 (Full SSR support or Static Export)